bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_signals_signals.md

-[menu.statistical]                       # name of menu section (main module) name = "Random signals"        # name of this item in that menu weight = 1                           # location in that menu parent = "Stochastic or random signals"
+[menu.statistical]                       # name of menu section (main module) name = "Random signals"        # name of this item in that menu weight = 1                           # location in that menu parent = "Stochastic processes and random signals"
 +++

 This section will provide you with the tools to put all theory into practice when dealing with random signals.
 The link between random variables and discrete-time signals is stated and all statistical characteristics of a signal are covered.